 Read More: Best Fantasy Movies of All Time

 3. Psycho (1960)

-It is often said that Alfred Hitchcock adopted rather strange policies for ‘Psycho’, which included not to allow late entrants into the movie.
+It is often said that Alfred Hitchcock adopted rather strange policies for ‘Psycho,’ which included not allowing late entrants into the movie.
 It was adopted to ensure full justice to the pulsating climax scene of the movie.
-A thriller to its truest form, ‘Psycho’ is a story of a son, his mother and their unhealthy bond of possessiveness.
-Hitchcock was so fiercely guarded about the finale, that he promoted the movie this tag line – “Don’t give away the ending – It’s the only one we have!”
+A thriller in its truest form, ‘Psycho’ is a story of a son, his mother, and their unhealthy bond of possessiveness.
+Hitchcock was so fiercely guarded about the finale that he promoted the movie the tag line – “Don’t give away the ending – It’s the only one we have!”